Hazukiaoi/superpowers-game-ftween-plugin/tutorial.md

     } );

 All the constructors, as well as the `set()` function share a `params` argument which is an object in which you can set the tween's properties (and more) in mass.
-[Check out the `fTween.Params` interface](interfaces/ftween.params.html) for more informations about all the properties you can set in the `params` argument.
+[Check out the `fTween.Params` interface](interfaces/ftween.params.html) for more information about all the properties you can set in the `params` argument.

 ## Tween properties